RenegadeLucien/project-tenacity/README.md

 # How to use
 To create a new player profile, select "New Profile" and input a player name to use.
 If you use a valid RSN and have a public RuneMetrics profile, this will also pull your stats and completed quests from RuneMetrics.
 Currently, only mainscape profile creation is supported, not Ironman or HCIM.
 (Sorry.
 I tried.
 But adding Ironman and HCIM support would probably take another 3 years to complete.)
 To load a previously created profile, input the name of the profile you wish to load, and select "Load Profile."

-It is important to note that if this is your first time using Project Tenacity, the tool must gather Grand Exchange data on all of the items in its item database.
-This takes approximately 12-15 minutes.
-Also, every time a profile is created or loaded, the tool will calculate the optimal path for the profile, which will take up to a minute depending on player progress.
+It is important to note that every time a profile is created or loaded, the tool will calculate the optimal path for the profile, which will take up to a minute depending on player progress.

 Once your profile is created or loaded, you will be on the main pathing screen.
 This screen consists of two tables: an achievement table that contains every achievement in RuneScape that your character has not yet completed, and a player table that includes details about your player, such as your player's skill levels, bank, gear, and the achievements they have completed.